 There's also the fact that the world is much different now than it was when Princess Anne's children were young, for instance, when it comes to how the media covers the royal family.
 Eugenie even has her own Instagram account.
 There could be more interest in Archie for longer just because there are more ways to follow him.

-Well, if Harry is indispensable, maybe Archie will be, too.
+Of course, Harry and Meghan's decision to move to Los Angeles could change things.
+However, in the age of paparazzi and social media, it also might not change that much.
+Yes, it probably means that Archie won't be attending every royal function, but the odds are that he won't ever truly escape the spotlight.
 Whatever happens, as is always the case with royal watching, it'll be interesting to see how things shake out, even if it takes many years to find out.